 Australian Market Swings To Gains In Mid-market

-(RTTNews) - The Australian market is swinging to gains in mid-market moves on Thursday after alternating across the unchanged line, recouping some of the losses in the previous session, despite the broadly negative cues from Wall Street overnight.
-The benchmark S&P/ASX 200 is staying above the 8,750 level, with gains in energy stocks and a mixed performance across most other sectors.
+(RTTNews) - The Australian stock market is swinging to gains in mid-market moves on Friday, extending the gains in the previous session, despite the broadly negative cues from Wall Street overnight.
+The benchmark S&P/ASX 200 is staying above the 8,750 level, with gains in iron miners and financial stocks partially offset by weakness in gold miner and technology stocks.

-Among major miners, Rio Tinto and BHP Group are advancing more than 3 percent each, while Mineral Resources is edging up 0.4 percent.
-Fortescue is edging down 0.2 percent.
+Among major miners, BHP Group is gaining almost 2 percent, while Mineral Resources and Rio Tinto are adding more than 1 percent each.
+Fortescue is edging down 0.1 percent.

-Oil stocks are mostly higher.
-Beach energy is advancing almost 3 percent, Woodside Energy is adding more than 2 percent, Origin Energy is edging up 0.1 percent and Santos is gaining almost 1 percent.
+Oil stocks are mixed.
+Origin Energy is losing almost 2 percent and Woodside Energy is edging down 0.4 percent, while Santos and Beach energy are edging up 0.1 to 0.2 percent each.
+Among tech stocks, Afterpay-owner Block is slipping 3.5 percent, Zip is down almost 1 percent and Appen is declining almost 3 percent, while Xero and WiseTech Global are losing more than 1 percent each.

-In the tech space, Afterpay owner Block is gaining more than 1 percent and Appen is adding almost 3 percent, while WiseTech Global, Xero and Zip are edging down 0.1 to 0.5 percent each.
+Among the big four banks, Commonwealth Bank, Westpac and ANZ Banking are edging up 0.1 to 0.5 percent each, while National Australia Bank is gaining almost 1 percent.

-Among the big four banks, Westpac is gaining more than 1 percent, while National Australia Bank and ANZ Banking are edging up 0.4 to 0.5 percent each.
-Commonwealth Bank is losing almost 1 percent.
+Gold miners are mostly lower.
+Resolute Mining is declining more than 1 percent, Evolution Mining is losing almost 2 percent and Northern Star Resources is down almost 1 percent.
+Gold Road Resources and Newmont are flat.

-Among gold miners, Gold Road Resources is edging up 0.1 percent and Evolution Mining is gaining almost 1 percent, while Northern Star Resources is losing almost 1 percent and Resolute Mining is declining more than 1 percent.
-Newmont is flat.
+In other news, shares in Vulcan Energy Resources are jumping more than 15 percent after it signed a major $179 million contract with Turboden and ROM Technik to construct a geothermal power plant near Landau, Germany, with capacity to support 500,000 electric vehicles annually, a crucial step in its Phase One Lionheart Project.

 3 Knaller-Aktien 📈im BX Musterportfolio: Broadcom, Microsoft & Commerzbank mit François Bloch